Feb. 20, 2018

-1) Jennifer Hazelman, GSA's Green Product Compilation Pgm.
-Mgr. and Michael Bloom, High-Performance Buildings Program Advisor, in GSA's Office of Federal High-Performance Buildings present on a number of changes, additions and restructuring that have occurred in the Sustainable Facility Tool, the Green Product Compilation, their Environmental Programs pages, and areas that clarify requirements for purchasing of environmental products and services.
-The Green Procurement Compilation (GPC) is a comprehensive green purchasing resource designed for federal contracting personnel and program managers.
-It helps federal purchasers identify applicable green purchasing requirements by consolidating and organizing information from Federal environmental programs in one place, saving purchasers from visiting multiple web sites.
-The Sustainable Facilities Tool (SFTool) helps you conserve resources and reduce operating costs by bringing together the sustainability information you need to green your buildings.
+Jennifer Hazelman, GSA's Green Product Compilation Program Manager and Michael Bloom, High-Performance Buildings Program Advisor, in GSA's Office of Federal High-Performance Buildings presented this webinar 18 January 2018 on a number of changes, additions and restructuring that have occurred in the Sustainable Facility Tool, the Green Product Compilation, their Environmental Programs pages, and areas that clarify requirements for purchasing of environmental products and services.

 Nov.
 27, 2017

 The overall design of both product and service pages have been improved.
 Photos have been added for each product improving the visual appeal of the pages.
 In addition, product descriptions have been provided for each GPC product giving users a better understanding of each product.
 In particular, for products with EPA Recommended Standards, Specifications and Ecolabels, the "Procurement Info" section has been updated with the additional tiered requirements; the schedules listed under "Where to Buy" are now hyperlinked allowing you to go directly from the GPC to GSA eLibrary where you can find additional procurement information; mobile phones have been added to the GPC under "Office Electronics" with an EPEAT requirement; and you can now find Products by Environmental Program via the Environmental Programs page

 Nov.
 13, 2017